gasolin/blog/source/_posts/ghpage-auto-deploy.md

 To not reinvent wheels myself, I distilled the auto deploy scripts and instructions into [ghpage-auto-deploy](https://github.com/gasolin/ghpage-auto-deploy) project. you can use it to deploy your next web page as well.

-[Fork the ghpage-auto-deploy project](https://github.com/gasolin/ghpage-auto-deploy#fork-destination-box) to get start, send response or PR to me if you want to imporove it.
+[Fork the ghpage-auto-deploy project](https://github.com/gasolin/ghpage-auto-deploy#fork-destination-box) to get start, feel free to add new issues to send suggestions or pull request to me if you want to imporove it.